Bevy Version: | 0.14 | (current) |

 If there is only one global instance (singleton) of something, and it is standalone (not associated with other data), create a Resource.

-For example, you could create a resource to store your game's graphics settings, or the data for the currently active game mode or session.
+For example, you could create a resource to store your game's graphics settings, or an interface to a non-Bevy library.

 This is a simple way of storing data, when you know you don't need the flexibility of Entities/Components.